-Saving Calendar Items in Salesforce via SmartCloud Connect¶
+Syncing Calendar Items (Meetings, Appointments, Events) in Salesforce via SmartCloud Connect¶

-The general pattern of saving a calendar item (MS Outlook meeting / appointment / event) depends on whether it is initial sharing on which the corresponding Salesforce event object is created or it involves updating / modifying an existing event.
-Initial sharing is performed by SmartCloud Connect synchronization so sync must be running when you are saving a new calendar item in Salesforce, while updating / modifying an existing event object is made in Salesforce immediately by the Add-In.
-To prevent creation of several instances of the same event events deduplication is performed on server side on events sync.
-Please also refer to this article for information about patterns applied with regard to attendees’ lists on Exchange-to-Salesforce and Salesforce-to-Exchange synchronization.
+The general pattern of saving a calendar item (MS Outlook meeting / appointment / all-day event) depends on whether it is initial sharing, on which the corresponding Salesforce event object is created or it involves updating / modifying of an existing event.
+Initial sharing is performed by SmartCloud Connect synchronization, therefore sync must be running when you are saving a new calendar item to Salesforce; however, updating / modifying an event object already existing in Salesforce is performed by the Add-In directly and immediately.
+To prevent creation of several instances of the same event, events deduplication is performed on server side during events syncing.
+Please also refer to this article for complete information about patterns applied with regard to attendees’ lists on Exchange → Salesforce and Salesforce → Exchange synchronization.

 Meeting / Appointment Autosharing¶

-Calendar items can also be saved in Salesforce manually in one of the following ways:
+Calendar items can also be saved in Salesforce selectively in one of the following ways: